 Cleanup

-You now know how to use the AI Hub SDK to automate document processing workflows and analyze documents by having conversations with them.
-Those use cases generate digital entities in AI Hub: input documents, batches, conversations, result files, and others.
-After your app run completes or your conversation finishes, all those entities hang around the AI Hub filesystem.
+You now know how to use the AI Hub SDK to automate document processing workflows.
+This use case generates digital entities in AI Hub: input documents, batches, result files, and others.
+After your app run completes, all those entities hang around the AI Hub filesystem.

 This use case shows you how to extend the programs you’ve already written so they clean up after themselves by deleting the files and data they generate.
 This strategy is helpful for complying with data retention policies and for general digital hygiene.